JacobK233811/MQuicker/README.md

 When <a href="#su">setting up for yourself</a>, follow the linked steps for your OS.
 All Windows Users should go through Two-Step Install, regardless of having Python.
 Mac Users should go through the Two-Step Install if they do not have Python and One-Step Install if they do.

-Users can run in one click!
-Just seek out the "MQuicker - For Desktop" shortcut that should be on your Desktop.
-If you can't find it, look for it in "C:\MQuicker\(Windows or Mac)SetUp and then drag it to your Desktop."
+Windows Users who use the Two-Step Powershell Install can run in one click!
+Mac Users who go through the Four-Step Install and then navigate to the MangaNewChapter-main folder within terminal with <em>cd Downloads/MangaNewChapter-main</em>.
+Then they can run python3 checker.py.
+Two-Step Install for Mac needs further testing, but is available <a href="2m">here.</a> After using Two-Step Install, users can open Terminal and run <em>sh launch.sh</em> to start the program.
+If this does not work, try <em>sh $HOME/launch.sh</em>

 <img src="mcheck_ex.png"/>